Teaching English in Thailand

 Put on business clothes, gather a stack of resumes, diploma copies, and copies of reference letters.
 Almost all schools will ask for a recent photo when you apply, so head to Khao San Road.
 Khao San has numerous photo

 shops that take passport-size pictures if you forgot to bring them before arriving.
 Most charge a few dollars for four pictures.
 Get 12 or more.

 Next, check your email for responses from yesterday's inquiries.
 Immediately call or email any schools that express an interest.
 Schedule an interview and get directions to the school.

 The remainder of Day 5 will be spent visiting schools.
 This would appear to be an inefficient way of job searching, but it is invaluable to have face to face encounters.
 Get comfortable talking to employers.
 Smile and show enthusiasm.
 The

 best place for walk-in visits is Siam Square, which has a high concentration of English schools.
 Tell the taxi driver Siam Square.
 Once there, just stroll.
-The British Council, English First, and Inlingua have
+The British Council and Inlingua have

 schools in or near Siam Square, as do a few smaller companies.
 Visit the schools.

 Then take the BTS sky train to Ratchidamri station.
 From the station, walk south (towards Lumpini Park) for five minutes to arrive at AUA, a large and well known language school.
 Drop off a resume and try to arrange